ganeti/ganeti/doc/admin.rst

 Depending on the role, each node will run a set of daemons:

-- the :command:`ganeti-noded` daemon, which control the manipulation of this node's hardware resources; it runs on all nodes which are in a cluster
+- the :command:`ganeti-noded` daemon, which controls the manipulation of this node's hardware resources; it runs on all nodes which are in a cluster
 - the :command:`ganeti-confd` daemon (Ganeti 2.1+) which runs on all